The Beauty of the International Body of Christ: Report from Our Trip to Cuba and Bermuda

 After I spoke in the church, the pastor asked me, on behalf of the churches of Cuba, to greet the body of Christ in the U.S.A.
 I do that now.
 The churches in Cuba have spiritual strength that has come through adversity.
 Their lives aren’t easy, and the standard of living in the country isn’t high.
 It’s a land rich in resources and potential, but that potential hasn’t been reached.
 Please pray for the people of Cuba, and especially for the churches.

 In Bermuda, I had the privilege of speaking at Cornerstone Bible Church, a wonderful fellowship of God’s people.
 My Saturday seminar on what the Bible says about money and possessions was rescheduled for Tuesday night due to Hurricane Karl hitting the island early Saturday morning.
 Fortunately it was downgraded to Tropical Storm Karl and wasn’t very eventful.
-On Sunday I joined the church and was interviewed by their pastor, Gary Simons, on Heaven and the New Earth.
+On Sunday I joined the church and was interviewed on Heaven and the New Earth.
 We turned to different Scriptures and had a great time worshipping Christ.
 It’s a vibrant church that meets in a school.
 If you visit Bermuda, I encourage you to attend.

 Cornerstone has something like 36 different flags hanging in the auditorium each Sunday to signify all the nations represented in their church family.
 At one point in the message I was asked if we would speak different languages in Heaven.
 I said we would likely speak our heart language from earth, but then maybe speak a trade language.
 I used the example of Swahili being a trade language of the nation of Kenya, known by many tribes, and mentioned as an example the specific language of one tribe, the Kikuyu people.
 Suddenly a couple in the church responded audibly.
 It turns out they were Kikuyu!
 Yet another man, as I was signing books after the service, came up and said “I am Kikuyu too!”
 It meant a lot to them that I had called their tribe out by name.
 I’d never done that in a message before, so I knew the Holy Spirit was behind it.